luceat-lux-vestra/zed-minus-minus/README.md

 I did the things(not all of them) explained on `min-sized-rust`,
 but I can't reduce it under 100 MB on macOS(M1).
-It slipped about to 100 MB, then tried another tool called `cargo bloat`,
+It slimmed about to 100 MB, then tried another tool called `cargo bloat`,

 > cargo bloat --release --crates